Elvis Andrus Player Props: White Sox vs. Orioles

 Elvis Andrus At The Plate

-- Andrus has picked up a hit in six games this season (46.2%), including one multi-hit game.
+- This year, Andrus has posted at least one hit in seven of 14 games (50.0%), and had multiple hits twice.

-- He has not hit a home run in his 13 games this year.
+- In 14 games played this year, he has not gone deep.

-- In two games this year, Andrus has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this season, Andrus has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in three games this year (23.1%), but has had no multi-run games.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.